Top 13 Most Wanted Lost Objects In The World Today

 Photo world history

-According to the descriptions in the Bible, it was a chest of acacia wood with a gold casing, which symbolized the presence of God among the people.
-Inside, was kept a golden pot with “heavenly manna”, Aaron’s rod, and two plates with God’s commandments written on them, received by the prophet Moses on Mount Sinai.
+The Bible describes it as a chest made of acacia wood with a gold casing that represented God's presence among the people.
+A golden pot containing the "heavenly manna," Aaron's rod, and two plates bearing God's commandments—which the prophet Moses had received on Mount Sinai—were all kept within.

 7. Polish Crown Jewels